mliszcz/msc-thesis/thesis/chapters/03-solution-overview.md

 # Solution and Implementation { #sec:solution-overview }

-Each of the existing solutions presented in the previous chapter has some drawbacks.
-There is no *best choice* that will suit everyone's needs. **To address these issues and fulfill the goals ~~discussed~~ in [@Sec:introduction], the TangoJS project has been developed.**
+Each of the existing solutions presented in Chapter 3 has some drawbacks.
+There is no *best choice* that will suit everyone's needs. **To address these issues and fulfill the goals set up in [@Sec:introduction], we have developed a project called TangoJS.**

 This chapter describes the implemented solution in terms of the formulated design goals and provides a high level overview of the system architecture,